IBMStreams/streamsx.documentation/docs/messaging/kafka-operators-getting-started.md

 ## Advanced Parallel Processing
 **This section is under construction**

-## Connecting to Message Hub in the Cloud
+## Connecting to IBM Event Streams

-You can use the Streams Kafka operators to produce to and consume from the Kafka-based <a target="_blank" href="https://developer.ibm.com/messaging/message-hub/">Message Hub</a> Bluemix service.
-For a complete guide on how to do this, check out <a href="https://www.ibm.com/blogs/bluemix/2015/10/streaming-analytics-message-hub-2/" target="_blank">this great article</a>.
+<a href="https://cloud.ibm.com/catalog/services/event-streams#about">IBM Event Streams</a> is IBM’s Kafka as a service offering.
+You can use the [Message Hub toolkit](https://github.com/IBMStreams/streamsx.messagehub) to connect to it.
+The Message Hub toolkit is based on the Kafka toolkit but simplifies connection to the service.

+<p>See this article on how to <a href="https://www.ibm.com/cloud/blog/get-started-streaming-analytics-message-hub" target="_blank">connect to Event Streams</a>.</p>

 ## Additional Resources
+* <a target="_blank" href="https://ibmstreams.github.io/streamsx.kafka/">Streams Kafka toolkit project page</a>

 * <a target="_blank" href="https://ibmstreams.github.io/streamsx.kafka/doc/spldoc/html/index.html">Streams Kafka Toolkit SPLDoc</a>

 * <a target="_blank" href="http://kafka.apache.org/documentation.html">Kafka Documentation website</a>